armdevvel/mxe-SHARED/NOT-SO-WORKING-LIBRARIES.md

 -------------------------------------------------------------------------------------------------------------------

-Boost - Issue: Stupid variables as declspec import and export do not define correctly - Fix: No clue.
+`Boost` - Issue: Stupid variables as declspec import and export do not define correctly - Fix: No clue.
 I hate b2 / Boost's build system. - Bad Fix: Use static (already being done).

-gdk-pixbuf - Issue: assertions fail and no images will load.
+`gdk-pixbuf` - Issue: assertions fail and no images will load.
 Something about pixmap. - Fix: ???

-libvpx - Issue: Builds as static - Possible Fix: See if upgrading fixes.
+`libvpx` - Issue: Builds as static - Possible Fix: See if upgrading fixes.

-pdcurses - Issue: Builds as static - Fix: Enable DLL building, will do later.
+`pdcurses` - Issue: Builds as static - Fix: Enable DLL building, will do later.

-PostgreSQL - Issue: Unsure - Fix: Unsure.
+`PostgreSQL` - Issue: Unsure - Fix: Unsure.

+ # NEW - (23/12/2022)

+`libxml++` - Issue: Unsure, something to do with an undefined symbol called __chkstk - Fix: supposedly removing `-nostdlib` from libtool file might help, to be tested